Share

 Why Two AC Inputs Change Everything for RV Owners

-The Quattro accepts two independent AC inputs simultaneously — shore power and generator.
-Both cables stay connected at all times.
-The Quattro automatically selects whichever is active, switching in under 20ms.
-The MultiPlus-II has one input and requires an external transfer switch.
+The Quattro accepts two independent AC inputs simultaneously.
+Shore power connects to AC Input 1; the generator to AC Input 2.
+Both cables stay permanently connected and the Quattro selects whichever source is live, switching in under 20ms.
+The MultiPlus-II has one AC input and requires an external transfer switch for both sources.

 Feature 2× Quattro 48/5000 2× MultiPlus-II 48/5000